Marsh seedeater: The Entre Ríos seedeater

 A rare seedeater very similar to this species breeds in the Entre Ríos province of Argentina, and a few individuals have been found in Corrientes province and in southern Brazil, eastern Paraguay, and southeastern Uruguay.
-It has been listed as a separate species, Sporophila zelichi (Narosky 1977), the Entre Ríos, white-collared, Zelich's, or Narosky's seedeater.
+It has been listed as a separate species, Sporophila zelichi, the Entre Ríos, white-collared, Zelich's, or Narosky's seedeater.
 Differences are that it has a wide white collar all the way around the neck; the back is chestnut, not grey; and the rufous of the belly is darker than the marsh seedeater's.
 However, its status has been controversial since its discovery; some have suggested that it is a color morph of the marsh seedeater or the chestnut seedeater, or a hybrid between the two.
 The few recorded songs are the same as those of the marsh seedeater.
 Accordingly, the American Ornithologists' Union's South American Classification Committee voted in 2008 to remove S. zelichi from their list, with two voters favoring the suggestion that it is a morph of the marsh seedeater.
 Following them, it is considered to belong to the marsh seedeater here.

 Its natural habitats are subtropical or tropical dry lowland grassland and subtropical or tropical seasonally wet or flooded lowland grassland.
 It is threatened by habitat loss.

-If zelichi is a separate species, it is critically endangered.
+If S. zelichi is a separate species, it would be critically endangered.